philiplinden/bevy_repl/README.md

 ### Prompt styling

 - __Appearance__
-  - Without the `pretty` feature (default): minimal prompt.
-One-line bar fixed to the bottom, showing only the prompt symbol and input buffer.
+  - Minimal prompt (only mode): One-line bar fixed to the bottom, showing only the prompt symbol and input buffer.
 No border, colors, or hint.
-  - With the `pretty` feature: enhanced prompt.
-Optional border with title, colored styles for title/prompt/hints, and a right-aligned usage hint.

-- __Compilation__
-  - Minimal build (no `pretty`): styling code is not compiled.
-No extra terminal manipulation beyond positioning the single-line prompt.
-  - Pretty build (`--features pretty`): styling code is compiled in and used by the renderer.

 - __Configuration__
   - The prompt is configured via `ReplPromptConfig`.
-In minimal builds, only the `symbol` is honored; styling options are ignored.
+  - Only the `symbol` is honored.
-  - In pretty builds, you can use presets or customize:

-    ```rust
-    // ReplPlugins uses the minimal renderer by default.
-    // To enable the pretty renderer (with the `pretty` feature enabled), either:
-    //   - Set the plugin group: ReplPlugins.set(PromptPlugin::pretty())
-    //   - Or override visuals at runtime:
-    app.insert_resource(bevy_repl::prompt::ReplPromptConfig::pretty());
-    // or
-    app.insert_resource(bevy_repl::prompt::ReplPromptConfig::minimal());
-    // or explicit fields (pretty build):
-    app.insert_resource(bevy_repl::prompt::ReplPromptConfig {
-        symbol: Some("> ".to_string()),
-        border: Some(bevy_repl::prompt::PromptBorderConfig::default()),
-        color: Some(bevy_repl::prompt::PromptColorConfig::default()),
-        hint: Some(bevy_repl::prompt::PromptHintConfig::default()),
-    });
-    ```

-  - To run the pretty example:
-    ```bash
-    cargo run --example pretty --features pretty
-    ```

 ### Default keybinds